TOYON MULTILINGUAL LITERARY MAGAZINE

 • All pieces must be submitted in a single .doc or .docx file, with page breaks in-between each piece, and titles clearly marked.

-Cultural criticism, literary criticism, linguistic analysis, and all other analytical essay genres, on any topic.
+Cultural criticism, literary criticism, linguistic analysis, and all other essay genres, on any topic aligned with Toyon's identity and values.

 • Essays must be clear to readers who may not have read the primary texts analyzed.

-• Limit 1 analytical essay per author, under 15 pages
+• Limit 1 essay per author, under 15 pages

 • Please use 12-point font and double space the text.